Procurement Glossary

 Change management in a nutshell:

 Change management is a structured process for the systematic planning, implementation and control of changes to products, processes or contracts.
-This is essential for purchasing in order to assess the cost impact of changes, adapt supplier relationships and professionally manage contractual modifications.
+This is essential for Procurement in order to evaluate the cost impact of changes, adapt supplier relationships and professionally manage contractual modifications.

-Example: An automotive supplier carries out a technical change to a component within 6 weeks, whereby the purchasing department negotiates the cost increase of EUR 2.30 per unit with the supplier, contractually fixes the change and coordinates the implementation via a digital change management tool.
+Example: An automotive supplier carries out a technical change to a component within 6 weeks, whereby Procurement negotiates the cost increase of EUR 2.30 per unit with the supplier, contractually fixes the change and coordinates the implementation via a digital change management tool.

 "Change management is a structured approach to managing and implementing change processes in organizations.
 In today's rapidly changing business world, the ability to successfully design and implement change has become a core competence.
 Change management encompasses both the technical and human aspects of change processes and aims to make the transition from an existing to a desired state as smooth as possible.
 In this guide, you will learn the most important principles, methods and success factors of change management as well as proven strategies for the successful implementation of change initiatives."